makimardz/CSE210/README.md

 # W1 Prove Assignment

-# This is my assignment about the tictactoe game,
+# This is my assignment about the tictactoe game.